 So folks, before you snub your nose at this kale pesto recipe, please, just give it a shot.
 By all means come back and air your grievances if you feel I'm barking up the wrong green plant (after you've made it of course), though I've a feeling you'll only be singing my praises.

-Oh and if you prefer your pesto cheesey feel free to sub the cashews with parmesan, I'm a dairy free girl these days.
+Oh and if you prefer your pesto cheesy feel free to add in some parmesaan.

 Makes approximately 1.5 cups pesto